WHAT IS A MECHANICAL HARD DRIVE?

 Memory cards are used to store information from devices such as cameras, cell phones or tablets.
 They differ in their storage capacity and read/write speed.

-Mobile Phones and Tablets
+Mobile and Tablet Recovery